 However, even if a person can satisfy each of these elements, a plaintiff may still lose their case if they cannot meet the statute of limitations – a time limit that the law imposes on all civil cases.
-If this deadline passes, the court will dismiss the plaintiff’s claim.
+If this deadline passes, the court will dismiss the plaintiff’s claim with a few rare exceptions.
 According to Florida Statute § 95.11, plaintiffs have four years from the date of the accident to begin filing a case in court.
 David Fuchs, a dedicated attorney in Plantation, could ensure that a bus crash victim submits proper documentation for a claim within the required time frame.

 A bus driver is responsible for the result of their actions.
 However, a comprehensive case must determine if other defendants share blame for a collision.
 For example, the driver’s employer, who owns the vehicle, may share responsibility for a wreck.

 The legal concept called respondeat superior states that an employer is jointly liable for the negligent actions of their workers while those employees are on the job.
 As a result, a private bus company shares fault for collisions that affect passengers and other victims.

 The same concept also applies when a bus is government property.
 However, in these cases, the time limit to demand compensation and the legal processes may differ from a standard personal injury claim.
 With the help of a seasoned lawyer in Plantation, a claimant could demand payment from all appropriate defendants following a collision with a common carrier.